 Financial Relief for Small Businesses

 Governor Northam's Rebuild!
-VA Small Business Grant Program
+VA Small Business and Nonprofits Grant Program Expands

 Small Business Association Economic Injury Disaster Loan Program

 The Small Business Association (SBA) is working directly with state governors to provide targeted, low-interest loans to small businesses and non-profits that have been severely impacted by the COVID-19.
 The SBA’s Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
 Arlington, Alexandria and Fairfax businesses can begin applying for loans now.

 Virginia 30 Day Fund Provides Loans for Small Businesses

 The nonprofit Virginia 30 Day Fund provides forgivable loans for Virginia-based small businesses.
 The loan is intended to provide immediate financial assistance to meet payroll, preserve healthcare coverage for employees, and save jobs.
 Help is designed to be quick, easy, and free of red tape, as small business owners work to keep employees on board in the near term.

 Alexandria Chamber of Commerce